Learn to Interpret Atari Agents: Quantitative Evaluation

-A suite of $57$ Atari 2600 games from the Arcade Learning Environment~\cite{atari-py} is a benchmark testbed for DeepRL algorithms.
-The comparison is conducted with other state-of-the-art methods on $8$ games, including beam\_rider, breakout, enduro, ms\_pacman, pong, seaquest, and space\_invaders.
+A suite of $57$ Atari 2600 games from the Arcade Learning Environment~\cite{atari-py} are commonly used to benchmark DeepRL algorithms.
+Due to limited computational resources, we conduct experiments on $8$ of the more popular games, and compare the proposed method to other state-of-the-art methods.

-As for the preprocessing step, we follow~\cite{duel, per, rainbow}.
-In more detail, each frame is converted from RGB format into single-channel grayscale and downsampled from the resolution of $210\times160$ to $84\times84$ via bilinear interpolation.
-At each time step, the input is four consecutive preprocessed frames stacked along the channel dimension.
+We follow the steps in~\cite{duel, per, rainbow} to pre-process the input frames, where each frame is transformed into single-channel grayscale and resized to the resolution of $84\times84$.
+At each time step, the input is four consecutive frames stacked along the channel dimension.